MobilePayDev/MobilePay-Subscriptions/docs/mutual_ssl_flow.md

 ```

 #### <a name="subscription-payments_frequency"></a>Frequency of Payment Requests
- The merchant can send a payment max 32 days prior due date, and at at least 8 days before due date.
+ The merchant can send a payment max 32 days prior due date, and at least 1 day before due date.
  Valid values are 1, 2, 4, 12, 26.
 This means that the bi-weekly payment (26) is the most frequent.
-When you are requesting a payment, you need to keep the 8 day rule.
+When you are requesting a payment, you need to keep the 1 day rule.
 The user can have a single pending payment on due date.
 E.g. User can have 3 pending payments but the DueDate of those payments should be different.
  * **Due Date** Payments cannot be created with the same Due Date.
 * **Multiple Recurring payments**  Multiple recurring payment requests can be created within period [32 before Due Date >= Payment Request Date >= 8 before Due Date]
 * **Next Payment Date** If there are multiple pending payments, Next Payment Date is the one closest to Today()